Hit1000/Road-Sign-Classifier-Python/README.md

 | Validation Accuracy | 90% |
 | Test Accuracy | 88% |

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👏 Acknowledgments

 - German Traffic Sign Recognition Benchmark (GTSRB) dataset team